Masood-Tariq/SQL-Tutorials/README.md

-This is my SQL Practice Repository.
+This is my SQL Practice Repository, ranging from Basic to advanced levels.